Navillus-BV/sarahsu-co/src/data/pages/services.md

     src: "../assets/images/photo-1429743305873-d4065c15f93e.jpeg"
     alt: Paths in a forest
   title: Choose Your Adventure
-  subtitle: Unique + Authentic Experiences
+  subtitle: ''
   content: "“The best moments in our lives, are not the passive, receptive, relaxing
     times—although such experiences can also be enjoyable, if we have worked hard to attain them.
-The best moments usually occur when a person’s body or mind is stretched to its limits in a voluntary effort to accomplish something difficult and worthwhile.  \n  \nOptimal experience is thus something that we make happen.
+The best moments usually occur when a person’s body or mind is stretched to its limits in a voluntary effort to accomplish something difficult and worthwhile.\n\nOptimal experience is thus something that we make happen.
 For a child, it could be placing with trembling fingers the last block on a tower she has built, higher than any she has built so far; for a swimmer, it could be trying to beat his own record; for a violinist, mastering an intricate musical passage.
 For each person there are thousands of opportunities, challenges to expand